The-Star-Citizen-Wikis/SharedModules/DependencyList/README.md

 ## Installation
 1. Create `Module:DependencyList`
-2. Upload all icons from the `SharedIcons` repository
+2. Upload all icons from the `SharedIcons/wikimedia` repository

 Change the message `MediaWiki:scribunto-doc-page-name` to `Module:$1/doc`.